faithvoid/plugin.programs.xsky/README.md

 - Chat (currently read-only and only shows the last message received in a conversation)

 ## TODO:
-- Improve visual language (try to match 1:1 to the Bluesky website where possible).
+- Improve visual language (try to match 1:1 to the Bluesky website where possible)
+- Add notification / chat indicators (ie; "Chat (5)" / "Notifications (2)"
 - Add profile information (ie; name + avatar - bio) as first 2 options when viewing a profile
 - Add some way to differentiate between a post and a reply
 - Add "Follow / Unfollow User", "Block User" & "Reply to User" as context menu options